imstatsbee/SimSST/README.md

 ## Installation

-You can install the development version of descfarspkg with:
+You can install the development version of SimSST with:

 ``` r
 library(gamlss.dist)